Code-Institute-Submissions/visit-rome/README.md

 There is short text content besides famous places images.
 Also on the site is a map with recommended places for Rome visitors.
 They are famous places, hotels, restaurants, bars.
 In the map are markers with the real coordinates of the place, that will showplace that is visitor has to see.
 This interactive website was created for a non-existing travel guide.

+The website you can view here - [Rome](https://andrius-siup.github.io/visit-rome/) .

 # UX

 who this website for...